smucclaw/documentation/docs/returning-examples-deontic-and-temporal-logic.rst

 - DECIDE is where you state explicitly what format you've chosen to formalise.

-    In the :ref:`eg_rodent`, we decided to formalise a positive version of the contract, telling others that "the loss or damage is covered if..." instead of "the loss or damage is not covered if...".
+    In the :ref:`eg_rodents_vermin`, we decided to formalise a positive version of the contract, telling others that "the loss or damage is covered if..." instead of "the loss or damage is not covered if...".

 - DECLARE is where you state explicitly what abstract concepts that are needed in formalising the contract.
 In this example, we need a concept of a 'loan', which is abstract because the idea of a 'loan' is a mental idea.
 But what exactly is a 'loan'?